-Clinical diagnostics represented a \$20 billion market in 1999.
+Clinical diagnostics has been reported to be a greater than \$20 billion market in 2001.
 It is comprised of a broad range of tests such as clinical chemistry, microbiology, immunoassay, blood screening and cancer screening.
 Many of these tests employ traditional technologies, such as immunoassays and cell culture technologies, for the detection of diseases.
 Immunoassays use antibodies directed against a specific target, or antigen, to detect that antigen in a patient sample.
 Cell culturing uses nutrients media to grow, isolate and visually detect the presence of microorganisms.